Polish constitutional crisis: 2015 Polish presidential election

-In May 2015 Andrzej Duda was elected as President of Poland with a radical right-wing platform, defeating incumbent Bronisław Komorowski of the Civic Platform.
+In May 2015, Andrzej Duda was elected as President of Poland with a populist platform, defeating incumbent Bronisław Komorowski of the Civic Platform.
 Prior to the election, Komorowski was believed to be the favourite to win.
 Duda promised to block the Constitutional Tribunal nominations of the Civic Platform-controlled Sejm until after the 2015 Polish parliamentary election.
 The outcome has been described as a shock in many media, as observers feared a potential conflict between Poland and the European Union as well as Duda's authoritarian tendency.

 European migrant crisis

 Following the election of Duda, relations between the European Union and Poland soured, especially in relation to the ongoing European migrant crisis, where Duda refused to be part of the European migrant quota plan managed by the European Asylum Support Office, causing the EU to initiate sanctions procedures against Poland and other Visegrád Group member states.